FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 }
 ```

-So bascically we have everything prepared now!
+So we have everything prepared now!
 What is missing are the selectors to get a nicer access to the values form our store.

 ## Adding the auth selectors

-We just have two properties to provide here and we will wrap them in their according selectors.
+We have two properties to provide here and we will wrap them in their according selectors.
 Place them in a file called `auth.selectors.ts` in the `store/auth` folder.
 We are using the `authFeatureName` variable now exposed by the reducer to create a featureSelector returning the auth part of the state we are interested in and then create the selectors for the specific properties.

 ```ts
 import { AuthState, authFeatureName } from './auth.reducer';